Yecats/GameDevTutorials/README.md

 This repository will house various game development tutorials and/or cover helpful tips/tricks.
 Whenever possible, each tutorial will have a starter and finished project so that you can follow along.

 ## Latest Tutorials
+View the complete list of tutorials [here](./tutorials/Unity/).

-1. **[July 4, 2020]** [Implementing Touch with the new Unity Input System](./tutorials/Unity/Implementing-touch-with-the-new-input-system/) Learn about the EnhancedTouch API by creating common touch actions such as dragging, pinching and tapping.
+1. **[July 2020]** [Implementing Touch with the new Unity Input System](./tutorials/Unity/Implementing-touch-with-the-new-input-system/): Learn about the EnhancedTouch API by creating common touch actions such as dragging, pinching and tapping.
 Includes an overview on how to hook the new Input System up to the UI.
+2. **[March 2020]** [Getting started with Unity](./Unity/Getting-started-with-Unity): Learn core concepts such as how to create new projects, navigate the user interface, what assets are and how to import them, scene setup, a brief introduction to the physics engine and more.
-1. **[December 10, 2019]** [Challenge Solution - Extending the selection logic](./tutorials/Unity/Challenge-review-extend-selection-logic/) Extend the RTS/RPG “drag-to-select multiple characters” game mechanic by adding additional support for routine player actions.
+3. **[December 2019]** [Challenge Solution - Extending the selection logic](./tutorials/Unity/Challenge-review-extend-selection-logic/): Extend the RTS/RPG “drag-to-select multiple characters” game mechanic by adding additional support for routine player actions.
-1. **[October 27, 2019]** [How to select multiple objects based on the center of a collider](./tutorials/Unity/Select-multiple-objects-based-on-center-of-collider/) Learn how to create an RTS/RPG "drag-to-select multiple characters" game mechanic without using raycasts to detect collisions.
-2. **[October 19, 2019]** [Listen for the Input System's Action events via C#](./tutorials/Unity/Listen-for-Input-System-events-via-CSharp/) Skip the PlayerInput component and register event listeners for Actions directly in code.
-3. **[October 17, 2019]** [How to make a configurable camera with the new Input System](./tutorials/Unity/How-to-make-a-configurable-camera-with-the-new-Input-System/) Learn the new Unity Input System (currently in preview) while creating a configurable camera that can be used in your game.

 ## How to find out when new content is posted
 You can either follow me on Twitter ([@yecats131](https://twitter.com/yecats131)) or watch this repository.